-Designing efficient and lightweight neural networks [35], [36], [37], [38], [39], [40], [41], [42], [43] has recently become popular in the community.
-Han et al. [36] propose a network pruning pipeline that is first trained to learn which connections are important, and then discards the unimportant connections.
-Factorized Convolutional Neural Networks [41] unravel the 3D convolution operation in a convolution layer as spatial convolutions in each channel and a linear projection across channels, to reduce the computation.
-He et al. [42] introduce a channel pruning method which alternatively select the most representative channels based on a LASSO regression, and reconstruct the output feature maps with linear least squares.
-ShuffleNet [43] proposes a pointwise group convolution that separates convolution filters into groups, and 'channel shuffle' that permutes the channels in a group.
-MobileNetV2 [6] utilizes an inverted residual structure that is composed of two pointwise convolutions and a depthwise separable convolution.
-Some existing state-of-the-art fast deep neural networks employ depthwise separable convolutions that are lightweight but lack intra-channel and inter-channel correlations mining.
+Designing efficient and lightweight neural networks [35]-[43] has recently become popular in the community.
+Han et al. [36] proposed a network pruning pipeline that is first trained to learn which connections are important, and then discards the unimportant connections.
+Factorized CNNs [41] unravel the 3-D convolution operation in a convolution layer as spatial convolutions in each channel and a linear projection across channels, to reduce the computation.
+He et al. [42] introduced a channel pruning method which alternatively selects the most representative channels based on a LASSO regression and reconstructed the output feature maps with linear least squares.
+ShuffleNet [43] proposes a pointwise group convolution that separates convolution filters into groups, and "channel shuffle" that permutes the channels in a group.
+MobileNetV2 [6] utilizes an IR structure that consists of two pointwise convolutions and a depthwise separable convolution.
+Some existing state-of-the-art fast deep neural networks employ depthwise separable convolutions that are lightweight but lack intrachannel and interchannel correlations mining.

-C. Self-Attention and Non-local Modeling
+C. Self-Attention and Nonlocal Modeling